zmei1997/Training-Assignments/notes for review.md

 5. Transactions
   > 1. When transaction1 allows transaction2 to read the uncommitted data and after that transaction1 rollbacks then dirty reads happens
 >   2. when transaction1 and transaction2 read and modify the same data but transaction2 finishes it work before transaction1 then lost update happens
-    <br> > 1. read uncommitted and read committed isolation level.
+ >> 1. read uncommitted and read committed isolation level.
   > 3. non-repeatable read concurrency problem
-    <br> > 1. transaction1 is reading the same data twice but in between transaction2 updates the data so in both reads by transaction1 we will get different results.
+  >> 1. transaction1 is reading the same data twice but in between transaction2 updates the data so in both reads by transaction1 we will get different results.
   > 4. Phantom read:
-    <br> > 1. when transaction1 reads the same data twice but transaction2 inserts new data
+  >> 1. when transaction1 reads the same data twice but transaction2 inserts new data
 6. View
   > 1. **benefits**
     <br>1. it can make complex queries easy.